-Deilned Term Description Retained Group Partial Windup Group Transfer Ratio The ratio of: (a) solvency assets minus the lesser of the Prior Year Credit Balance and the minimum required employer contributions until the next required valuation; to (b) the sum of the solvency liabilities and liabilities for benefits, other than benefits payable under qualifying annuity contracts that were excluded in calculating the solvency liabilities.
-1.10 1.08 Prior Year Credit Balance Accumulated excess of contributions made to the pension plan in excess of the minimum required contributions (note: only applies if the Company chooses to treat the excess contributions as a Prior Year Credit Balance). \$0 \$O Solvency Assets Market value of assets including accrued or receivable income and excluding the value of any qualifying annuity contracts. \$495,817,000 \$300,352,000 Solvency The sum of: Asset Adjustment (a) the difference between smoothed value of assets and the market value of assets \$0 \$0 (b) the present value of any going concern special payments (including those identified in this report) within 5 years following the valuation date \$0 \$0 (c) The present value of any previously scheduled solvency special payments (excluding those identified in this report) \$0 \$0 \$0 \$0
+Defined Term Description Retained Group Partial Windup Group Transfer Ratio The ratio of: (a) solvency assets minus the lesser of the Prior Year Credit Balance and the minimum required employer contributions until the next required valuation; to (b) the sum of the solvency liabilities and liabilities for benefits, other than benefits payable under qualifying annuity contracts that were excluded in calculating the solvency liabilities.
+1.10 1.08 Prior Year Credit Balance dit plan in excess of the minimum required contributions (note: \$0 Solvency Assets Market value of assets including accrued or receivable income and excluding the value of any qualifying annuity contracts. \$495,817,000 \$300,352,000 Solvency The sum of: Asset Adjustment (a) the difference between smoothed value of assets and the market value of assets \$0 \$0 (b) the present value of any going concern special payments (including those identified in this report) within 5 years following the valuation date \$0 \$0 (c) the present value of any previously scheduled solvency special payments (excluding those identified in this report) \$0 \$0 \$0 \$0